ff0000-ad-tech/tmpl-standard-base/README.md

 npm run browser
 ```

-In order restart Creative Server, use `npm run server`.
+In order to restart Creative Server, use `npm run server`.

 ### Watch Process